Happy New Year! We hope you’ve all had a ‘cracking’ time over the past couple of weeks and are ready to start the new term with a bang.

-Children will continue to receive homework and, as always, will be expected to read at home and produce a journal on books they have read.
+Children will continue to receive homework and, as always, will be expected to read at home and produce a journal each week.
+Journals this term will have a vocabulary focus, where you will find activities for children to complete that involve identifying vocabulary and the impact it has.
 However, we would like to remind you that children may produce journals on their own personal books from home as well as their school books.
 Furthermore, they may like to vary the content or layout of their journals.
-A comment in your child’s reading profile is always welcomed and communication between yourselves and your child’s teacher is always helpful.
-Children will also continue to receive two sets of spellings: one from their phonics teacher and one from their class teacher.
+A comment in your child’s reading diary is always welcomed and communication between yourselves and your child’s teacher is always helpful.
+Children will continue to receive two sets of spellings: one from their phonics’ teacher (Tuesday) and one from their class teacher (Friday).

 A polite reminder that the gate to the playground will continue to be opened at 8.45am and closed at 8.55am.
 Late children will need to report to the main office.